 We are traveling to my parents cottage today for 6 nights.
 The cottage has the basics and we split the food between my siblings and I, so it isn’t to bad for work.

-Two weeks after we get back, we head out for 4 days camping with our friends and our cabins have water, electricity, and walls.
+Two weeks after we got back, we left for 4 days camping with our friends and our cabins have water, electricity, and walls.
 That’s about it.
 We need all the linens, all the dishes, all the food and such.

-We go to the cottage on most warm holidays (in Wisconsin those can be limited) and the camping trip is annual so I find the system helps the packing chaos–especially with 2 trips so close together.
+We go to the cottage on most warm holidays (in Wisconsin those can be limited), the camping trip is annual, and there is a week vacation with my husband’s family so I find the system helps the packing chaos–especially with 2 kids, 2 dogs, and autism/sensory needs.

 Labeled bins.
 I use the sterilite drawers, drawer labels I made, laminated, and write on with permanent marker.
 These drawers stay filled in the garage to be used when we are home, and can be changed out order wise by simply trading drawers.
 I can change the labels by coloring over with dry erase marker and wipe away.
 Simply by having things in drawers vs digging through a bag makes life so much easier.